-- Former deputy mayor of Homeland Security and Public Safety for the City of Los Angeles
+* Former deputy mayor of Homeland Security and Public Safety for the City of Los Angeles

-- Was responsible for derailing the LAPD’s plan to monitor activities within the Los Angeles Muslim community
+* Was responsible for derailing the LAPD’s plan to monitor activities within the Los Angeles Muslim community

-- Was appointed as assistant secretary for the Office of Policy Development in Barack Obama’s Department of Homeland Security in 2009
+* Was appointed as assistant secretary for the Office of Policy Development in Barack Obama’s Department of Homeland Security in 2009

-- Became a Professor of Homeland Security and Counterterrorism in 2010
+* Became a Professor of Homeland Security and Counterterrorism in 2010

 In 2006, Los Angeles Mayor Antonio Villaraigosa appointed Alikhan, a devout Sunni Muslim, as the city’s Deputy Mayor of Homeland Security and Public Safety, a position he would hold until 2009.
-During his tenure in that post, Alikhan was responsible for derailing the LAPD‘s efforts to monitor activities within the city’s Muslim community, where numerous radical mosques and madrassas were known to exist, and where some of the 9/11 hijackers had received support from local residents.
+During his tenure in that post, Alikhan was responsible for derailing the Los Angeles Police Department’s efforts to monitor activities within the city’s Muslim community, where numerous radical mosques and madrassas were known to exist, and where some of the 9/11 hijackers had received assistance from local residents.
 By Alikhan’s telling, such surveillance was rooted in “Islamophobia.”

 In early June 2009, Alikhan spoke at a banquet/fundraiser for the Islamic Shura Council of Southern California (ISCSC).
 A noteworthy fellow speaker was Agha Saeed, who had previously defended Palestinian Islamic Jihad leader Sami Al-Arian during the latter’s prosecution on terrorism charges.
-At the ISCSC event, Saeed lamented the “Islamophobia” allegedly pervading post-9/11 America, and demanded that the Justice Department stop monitoring U.S. mosques for evidence of extremism.
+At the ISCSC event, Saeed lamented the “Islamophobia” allegedly pervading post-9/11 America, and he demanded that the Justice Department stop monitoring U.S. mosques for evidence of extremism.